c22dev/TrollBox/README.md

 # TrollBox is now canceled, developement is stopped.
 ## I'm creating a new app, moving to something better.
+Please use [Geranium](https://github.com/c22dev/Geranium) instead.
 ### More detailed information [this gist](https://gist.github.com/c22dev/cdc6c9a81f2bd8a253368376909b5249)
 <div align="center">
    <p>